iann0036/tf-cfn-provider/docs/providers/openstack/ComputeInterfaceAttachV2.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to create the interface attachment.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new attachment.

+`InstanceId` - (Required) The ID of the Instance to attach the Port or Network to.

+`PortId` - (Optional) The ID of the Port to attach to an Instance. _NOTE_: This option and `NetworkId` are mutually exclusive.

+`NetworkId` - (Optional) The ID of the Network to attach to an Instance.
+A port will be created automatically. _NOTE_: This option and `PortId` are mutually exclusive.

+`FixedIp` - (Optional) An IP address to assosciate with the port. _NOTE_: This option cannot be used with port_id.
+You must specifiy a network_id.
+The IP address must lie in a range on the supplied network.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`InstanceId` - See Argument Reference above.
+`InstanceId` - See Properties above.

-`PortId` - See Argument Reference above.
+`PortId` - See Properties above.

-`NetworkId` - See Argument Reference above.
+`NetworkId` - See Properties above.

-`FixedIp` - See Argument Reference above.
+`FixedIp` - See Properties above.

 ## See Also